andraugust/andraugust.github.io/thermo-1.md

 If you zoom in closely on any object, you'll see nearly the same thing: countless molecules moving in rapid, random motion.

-If the object is a solid, you'll see each molecule stay roughly in place but oscillate as if connected to its neighbors by springs.
-If the object is a liquid, such as water, you'll see the molecules closely packed but unbound, bouncing off one another and spinning.
-If the object is a gas it'll appear like the liquid, but with much more space between molecules.
+In a solid, you'll see each molecule stay roughly in place but oscillate as if connected to its neighbors by springs.
+In a liquid you'll see molecules closely packed but unbound, bouncing off each other and spinning.
+A gas will look like a liquid, but with much more space between molecules.

-To put some numbers to this picture: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
+To put some numbers to the picture: a human-scale sample of gas—a liter of air at standard temperature and pressure—contains about $$10^{23}$$ molecules.
 Each molecule moves at around $$500$$ m/s (about $$1000$$ mph) and collides with another molecule roughly $$10^{10}$$ times per second.

-These numbers are so large that to model gases at the human scale, we must use statistics—there’s no way to track each particle individually.
-Now, it may seem like a compromise to use statistical models, since they provide only estimates, but in fact, the more particles there are in a system, the more deterministic the models become.
-“More deterministic” in the sense that the probability distributions become very sharply peaked.
+These numbers are so large that to model these systems at human scale, we must use statistics—there’s no way to track each particle individually.
+Statistical models may seem like a compromise, since they only provides estimates, but it turns out that the more particles or energy there is in a system, the more deterministic the models become.
+“More deterministic” in the sense that the probability distributions become very sharply peaked, and nearly deterministic statements can be made.

-**This post is about how macroscopic properties of many-particle systems emerge from the microscopic motion of individual molecules.**
+**This post is about how macroscopic thermal properties emerge from the microscopic motion of individual molecules.**

-I’ll start with the emergence of pressure to demonstrate this concept, and then move on to temperature, which introduces the central theme that underlies everything else that follows:
+I’ll start with the emergence of pressure, and then move on to temperature, which introduces the theme of all that follows:

 1. Every microstate (molecular-scale state) is equally likely at any given time
 2. Macrostates (such as temperature and pressure) can correspond to many different microstates